Short Stirling: Surviving aircraft

 In 1994 the same group looked at the possibility of raising No.196 Squadron Stirling LJ925, which crashed on 25 February 1945 in Hølen Lake, near Arendal, Norway and which had been discovered at a depth of 35 ft buried in mud and tree bark shavings.
 This plan was also abandoned, although the group recovered a propeller blade.

 During preparations for the laying of the North Sea Link electrical cable in 2017, remains suspected to be of a Stirling were found in the North Sea between England and Norway.

 In September 1977, wreckage of Stirling LK488, which crashed on Mickle Fell in the Pennines on 19 October 1944, was recovered by the RAF.
 In 2023, the tail section from LK488 went on display at the Royal Air Force Museum London, while a fuselage section was placed on display at the Museum's Cosford site.

-In the absence of any complete surviving aircraft the "Stirling Aircraft Project" was setup in the late 1990s to make a recreation of the forward fuselage section of a Stirling, largely from new fabrication.
+In the absence of any complete surviving aircraft the "Stirling Aircraft Project" was set up in the late 1990s to make a recreation of the forward fuselage section of a Stirling, largely from new fabrication.

 In August 2025 archeologists recovered the wreck of a Short Stirling near Kerpen-Manheim in the Hambach surface mine, where the aircraft EF427 had crashed on 31 July 1943 after it had been hit by anti-aircraft fire during a raid on Remscheid.
 The digging team transported 17 boxes of aircraft parts to the Rheinisches Landesmuseum Bonn.
 The human remains found at the site, potentially the four missing crew members, are due to be identified by DNA testing.